News from the Philosophy Department

-Prof. Bill Vanderburgh will present a talk on "What We Don't Know Could Fill the Universe - And It Does" at the Lichtenberg Seminar in the History and Philosophy of Physics, University of Bonn (Germany) on June 29, 2021.
+Prof. Bill Vanderburgh presented a talk virtually on "What We Don't Know Could Fill the Universe - And It Does" at the Lichtenberg Seminar in the History and Philosophy of Physics, University of Bonn (Germany) on June 29, 2021.

-Prof. Eric Bayruns Garcia will present a paper on, ‘Belief Content and Rationality: Why Racist Beliefs Are Not Rational’ at The New Mexico Texas Philosophical Society on 5/21/2021.
+Prof. Eric Bayruns Garcia presented a paper on, ‘Belief Content and Rationality: Why Racist Beliefs Are Not Rational’ at The New Mexico Texas Philosophical Society on 5/21/2021.

 Prof. Eric Bayruns Garcia and his work were featured on an episode of the Always Already, political theory podcast.

 Prof. Bill Vanderburgh gave an invited conference presentation, "Multi-Messenger Metaphysics: Evidence and Inference in Astrophysics and Cosmology," at the Philosophy of Dark Matter Workshop organized by the Epistemology of the LHC research collaboration and the Lichtenberg Group for the History and Philosophy of Physics, March 29, 2021 (via Zoom).